Photographing the snow can be difficult at times. Although it can be rather easy if we know what we are in for before we head out to take photos.

 Over Expose by One Stop

 Now, because of the highly reflective nature of snow, it can play havoc on a camera meter.
 Often your camera meter will be tricked, so you will want to increase your exposure by one stop to compensate.
-As a photographer you shouldn't be a slave to your cameras metering system.
+Any budding photographer shouldn’t be stuck with the camera’s metering system.
 Make adjustments as needed.
+The great thing about digital cameras is we can see our images immediately.
+Have a look pixels are cheap.

 Your camera is going to have a hard time finding focus on a pure white landscape.
-Either focus manually or find a reference point to make it easier.
+Either focuses manually or find a reference point to make it easier.
+Meaning use AFS to lock in your focus on a stationary object.
+Then we want to re-frame the image.

-One great feature of snowy landcapses is that they often feature a lot drifts and elevation pitchs.
+One great feature of snowy landscapes is that they often feature a lot drifts and changes in elevation.
 Take advantage of this in your photographs to really show a flowing motion in the landscape.
+Flat landscape can get stale over time.
+Fill the top of the frame by adding elevation shift.

 Go Out on Windy Days